Master of Divinity (MDiv), Master of Divinity/Distributed Learning (MDiv/DL),

-Transcripts – We require an official transcript from all institutions at which you have studied regardless of whether a degree was granted.
-Transfer students must also have a letter of good standing sent from the Dean of your current seminary.
-Mailing address for the Office of Admissions is on the back of this page.
-Due to the Family Education Rights Privacy Act of 1974 (FERPA), the United Lutheran Seminary (ULS) policy requires, it be the stated recipient; ULS will not share transcripts with any entity.
+- Due to the Family Education Rights Privacy Act of 1974 (FERPA), the United Lutheran Seminary (ULS) policy requires, it be the stated recipient; ULS will not share transcripts with any entity.

-Your essay must be 5-7 pages, doubled spaced, submitted in PDF (preferred) or MS Word format.
-Please address the following questions:
+Must be 5-7 pages, Times New Roman, 12-point font, doubled spaced, submitted in PDF (preferred) or MS Word format.

 Your sense of call.

 Why do you feel called to pursue theological education to either parish or non-parish ministry?

 What events, people, books, and experiences have led to this decision?

 Why are you pursuing theological education at United Lutheran Seminary?

 How will a theological education help you in your pursuit of the specific ministry to which you feel called?